sourcegraph/about/blogposts/gophercon-2019-how-i-write-http-web-services-after-eight-years.md

 ```

 If an endpoint has its own request and response types, usually they’re only useful for that particular handler.
 If that’s the case, you can define them inside the function.
 This declutters your package space and allows you to name these kinds of types the same, instead of having to think up handler-specific versions.

+Although it is very common to put the request and response type in the package space, putting them inside a little closure environment as shown in the code snippet above helps you in decluttering.

 ### Lazy setup with sync.Once